 - Select 2 faculty members who've taught you in class to complete an online recommendation for you

 - Complete online credit approval requests for 4-5 courses you hope to take abroad and for 2-3 alternate courses

 Cost & Financial Aid

 Therefore, for most programs, students pay Wabash tuition to the College and receive applicable aid.
-Then you will be billed directly by your program for room and board costs.
+Then you will be billed directly by your off-campus study program for room and board costs.
 (Also, for the Harlaxton College program, Wabash will bill you for BOTH tuition and room and board.)
-You will also pay directly for for your flights, souvenirs, extra travel not included in tuition costs, etc. Please clarify costs with the provider, Wabash's Financial Aid Office, and Wabash's Business Office before applying, and make sure that you share cost and billing information with your parents before you apply.
+You will be responsible for the cost of your flight/s, souvenirs, extra travel not included in tuition costs, etc. Please clarify costs with the provider, Wabash's Financial Aid Office, and Wabash's Business Office before applying, and make sure that you share cost and billing information with your parents before you apply.

 Many program providers offer their own scholarships, so please check your provider's website or contact them to learn more about the funding they offer.
 You will want to apply for provider scholarships as soon as possible after receiving approval from the Off-Campus Study Committee).